haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Before playtest/Character 2.md

 	- [ ] [[Mizku#Foot dive]] needs to activate
 		- [ ] Automatically at the end
 		- [ ] Immediately if button is not pressed
+	- [ ] Stagger animations is pretty static
 - [ ] Fine tuning
 	- [ ] Hitboxes
 	- [ ] Hurtboxes (padding)